What is Java?

-A computer is an electronic device capable of performing computations, and we all know that it composed of a monitor, keyboard, mouse and memory to store information.
+A computer is an electronic device capable of performing computations, and we all know that it is composed of a monitor, keyboard, mouse, and memory to store information.
 But the most important component of the computer is a PROCESSOR.
 Which does all thinking of computer, but the question is how the computer does this thinking?
 How does it understand text, images, videos, etc.?

 The computer is an electronic device, and it can only understand electronic signals or binary signals.
 For example, the 5-volt electronic signal may represent binary number 1 while 0 volts may represent binary number 0.
 So your PC is continuously bombarded with these signals.